Last Updated on

 Empower delivers the power of banking to your mobile device, iOS or Android, smartphone or tablet.
 Empower developed its app to harness the power of artificial intelligence to help people like us be smarter with our money and make better financial decisions.
 Empower will alert you in real-time when there is activity impacting your paycheck, bills or spending so you know exactly where your money is going.
 Check out their budgeting tools, and if having all of your financial data in one place is helpful, link your other accounts to the app.

-Recently, Empower’s consumers have enjoyed a 1.40% annual rate of return on their deposits.
+Recently, Empower’s consumers have enjoyed a 0.25% APY* on their deposits.
 Empower does not have any physical locations, so they can pass cost savings on to you in the way of interest.

 If you have better plans for your money than paying bank fees, visit Empower today and experience all the amenities virtual banking has to offer.